Low Cost Exploration in Premiere Mining Jurisdictions

 The Munro Warden copper-nickel-cobalt project covers 7,171 hectares in the eastern portion of the Kidd-Munro assemblage of the prolific Abitibi Greenstone Belt.
 The Kidd-Munro assemblage hosts a number of mineral deposits, including the Kidd Creek VMS deposit, the Dundonald and Alexo komatiitic-nickel deposits as well as numerous significant lode gold deposits and copper-zinc bearing massive sulphides.
-Canyon Copper has the option to earn up to a 100-percent interest in the property.
+Searchlight Resources has the option to earn up to a 100-percent interest in the property.

 The results of historical drilling include 4.9 percent copper and 0.27 percent cobalt, and grab samples have measured up to 1.7 percent nickel, 1.77 percent copper and 0.14 percent cobalt.

 Searchlight Resources’ wholly-owned New York Canyon copper project covers 1,690 hectares in the southeastern portion of Mineral County, Nevada.

 Three mineralization zones have been identified along the west-northwest structural trend of the property: Copper Quest (west), Champion (center) and Longshot Ridge (east).
 Copper oxide deposits were first discovered in this region in 1875 with first recorded production from the district between 1906 to 1929 including a historically estimated production of 8.9 million pounds of copper at an average grade of 5.5 percent copper from numerous small surface showings on the Longshot Ridge area.